 SO4.
-To support the p orinciple of sustainabilit ty via an energy efficier nt land use/ transport s trategy.
+To support the p orinciple of sustainabilit ty via an energy efficier SO4.
+To support the principle of sustainability via an energy efficient land use/ transport strategy.

 Core and Local Policy Targets Policy Achievement Trigger Level Performance

 Indicators

 Local G

 Percentage of new Maintain a 91% of new Less than 80% for 2

 residential percentage of at residential consecutive years

 development least 80% over the developments that

 within 400m of bus plan period were granted

 stop and 600m of planning

-primary facilities including a shop permission over the monitoring period
+primary facilities permission over the

-and school. were within
+including a shop and school. monitoring period were within

-una school. specified distances
+and school. specified distances

 (Linked to SO8) to local facilities

 Local

 G

 Percentage of new More than 25% of

 dwellings new dwellings at

 completed at: less than 25 dph for

-(1) less than 20 Approximately 120/ 13% 2 consecutive years
+2 consecutive years

-(1) less than 20 Approximately 12% 1570
+(1) less than 20 Approximately 12% 13%

 dph; (2) 20 dph or greater and less than 25 dph; Approximately 13% 3% (3) 25 dph or greater and less than 30 dph; Approximately 25% 29% (4) 30 dph or greater and less than 50 dph; and Approximately 48% 50% (5) 50 dph or greater Approximately 2% 5% (Linked to SO6) Core Percentage of allocated sites developed (ha) Approximately 65% of allocations developed by the end of 2016 Approximately 34% of allocations developed by March 2016.
-Less than 25% of LDP phased delivery rate for 2 consecutive years R Υ Delivered approximately 2.65 ha (15%) over the monitoring period (Trigger level approximately 4.5 ha) Approximately 100% of allocations developed by the end of 2021 - N/A Core Percentage of total development permitted on allocated sites (ha) Maintain a percentage of approximately 85% over the plan period Approximately 8.5% of total development permitted on allocated sites over the monitoring period Less than 80% for 2 consecutive years 3
+Less than 25% of LDP phased delivery rate for 2 consecutive years R Y Delivered approximately 2.65 ha (15%) over the monitoring period (Trigger level approximately 4.5 ha) Approximately 100% of allocations developed by the end of 2021 - N/A Core Percentage of total development permitted on allocated sites (ha) Maintain a percentage of approximately 85% over the plan period Approximately 8.5% of total development permitted on allocated sites over the monitoring period Less than 80% for 2 consecutive years 3